Spoiler Meta Spoiler Meta

 “Good,” she murmured.
 “He’s been through enough.”

-“He’s in strong hands, Mrs. Rosfield.
+“He’s in strong hands, Mrs. Hartfield.
 We’re doing everything we can.”

 Lucy’s eyes lingered on Matt.
 “Make sure of it.”

 Calls kept coming.
-She stepped into the hallway for the first.
-“Lucy Rosfield.”
+She stepped into the hallway to answer one.
+“Lucy Hartfield.”

-“Mrs. Rosfield,” the FD liaison began, cautious.
+“Mrs. Hartfield,” the FD liaison began, cautious.
 “The team wants to visit.
 Just for a few minutes.”

 “Not yet.
 He’s not ready for that.
 I’ll let you know when he is.”